uxsolutions/bootstrap-datepicker/docs/options.rst

 Object.

 Custom formatting options
-* format: function (date, format, language) to convert date object to string, that will be stored in input field
+* toDisplay: function (date, format, language) to convert date object to string, that will be stored in input field
-* parse: function (date, format, language) to convert string object to date, that will be used in date selection
+* toValue: function (date, format, language) to convert string object to date, that will be used in date selection

 ::